dpnpinto/PintoRpi/README.md

 pacman -Syu htop fastfetch vim
 ```
 ### General configs and regional settings [video 3 - Remote general configs](https://youtu.be/pCKzU1uMee0)
-Now we area going to make the 50 bucks pc start with all correct stuff
+Now we are going to make the 50 bucks pc start with all correct stuff

 * 1 - Start your network every time in the init system in Arch Linux the systemd
 ```bash